will-carkner/will-carkner-com/src/content/blog/contact.md

 - What is the defining feature of consciousness?
 - How many calories does it take for an adult man to dig a 500m deep hole?
 - Do humans have an upper limit on lifespan?

-I have many more, so let's talk!
+- And many more!

 ## How

 We can meet in person in Dublin, or if I'm in your city we can meet.
 I'm also open to meeting online, but I prefer in person.

+Reach out to me via twitter or email, and let's talk!